You are on the Natcen site

 Click here for Scotcen

-By 2020 around half the population of England will be over 50.
+As the population in England is ageing adults above the age of 50 are increasing by the year.
 We're carrying out this research to find out more about the lives of people in this influential age group.

 The government has already used what you say to inform pensions and social care policy.